SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 		:py:meth:`Region.getLastMatch` afterwards.
 If only the first parameter is given as *PS*, this match is returned by :py:meth:`Region.getLastMatch`.

-		**When the operation does not perform as expected** (usually caused by timing problems due to delayed reactions of applications), you may adjust the internal timing parameters :py:attr:`Settings.DelayAfterDrag` and
+		**If the operation does not perform as expected** (usually caused by timing problems due to delayed reactions of applications), you may adjust the internal timing parameters :py:attr:`Settings.DelayBeforeMouseDown`,
-		:py:attr:`Settings.DelayBeforeDrop` eventually combined with the internal
+		:py:attr:`Settings.DelayBeforeDrag` and
-		timing parameter :py:attr:`Settings.MoveMouseDelay`.
+		:py:attr:`Settings.DelayBeforeDrop` (default value is 0.3 seconds) for the next action (timing is reset to default after the operation is completed).

-		Another solution might be, to use a combination of :py:meth:`Region.drag` and :py:meth:`Region.dropAt` combined with your own ``wait()`` usages.
-If the mouse movement from source to target is the problem, you might break up the move path into short steps using :py:meth:`Region.mouseMove`.
+		In case this might be combined with the internal timing parameter :py:attr:`Settings.MoveMouseDelay`.

 		**Note**: If you need to implement more sophisticated mouse and keyboard actions look at :ref:`Low Level Mouse and Keyboard Actions <LowLevelMouseAndKeyboardActions>`.